Persistence refers to that part of the domain model, which we could call the data model.

 wCMF uses persistence mapper classes to communicate between the application and the persistent storage (see Architecture).
 These classes implement the

 PersistenceMapper interface, which defines methods for all persistence actions.
-By using this pattern wCMF does not make any assumptions about the actual storage, which can be flat files, a database or anything else a mapper is able to handle.
+By using this pattern wCMF does not make any assumptions about the actual storage, which can be flat files, a database, a remote service or anything else a mapper is able to handle.
 This approach also makes it easy to connect an existing storage to a newly created wCMF application.

 To simplify the implementation of mapper classes, wCMF already contains a class hierarchy for a common mapping approach, which maps each concrete class to one database table (Concrete Table Inheritance).
 In this hierarchy

 AbstractRDBMapper handles the communication with the relational database, while

 NodeUnifiedRDBMapper defines the actual mapping rules.
 Application developers simply need to implement one subclass of

 NodeUnifiedRDBMapper for each persistent domain class, which declares the mapping of the attributes and relations of that class.

 - All mapper classes, that are created by the generator are

 Domain class instances hold the data that are used in the application and persisted in the storage.

 PersistentObject, which is a container with value getter and setter methods, or from

 These two classes are completely generic, the actual identity of the domain class - that is the properties and the relations - are defined by the related